meganz/sdk/README.md

 ### Windows

-To build the client access engine under Windows, you'll need to following:
+To build the client access engine under Windows, you'll need the following:

 * A Windows-native C++ development environment (e.g. MinGW or Visual Studio)
 * Crypto++
 * zlib (until WinHTTP learns how to deal with Content-Encoding: gzip)
-* FreeImage
+* SQLite (optional)
-* SQLite
+* FreeImage (optional)

 To build the reference megacli.exe example, you will also need to procure development packages (at least headers and .lib/.a libraries) of: